 "These words of Pope Francis demonstrate why he is becoming such a life-changing, church-changing, and world changing leader...I recommend this book to anyone looking for inspiration, vision, and spiritual guidance."

 —Jim Wallis, president of Sojourners and bestselling author

 "Francis our pope is revealing through his daily life what Jesus announced and the way he lived.
 This little book inspired by Francis of Assisi who is a model for our pope will help many to rediscover the gospel message for today."

 "A rich, quiet, assured book....As a body of selected writings and excerpts, it is both more deeply consoling and more religiously invigorating than I can even begin to say (and this from a life-long Protestant, no less) but this much I do know and can say: the Church Universal has arrived at a new and holier time.
 Thanks be to God."

 —Phyllis Tickle, author and former religion editor with Publishers Weekly

-—Ron Rolheiser, O.M.I., author of The Holy Longing
+—Ron Rolheiser, O.M.I., speaker and author of The Holy Longing

 "Each Angelus address, daily homily, General Audience catechesis and major talk of Pope Francis contains gems of spirituality, pearls of Catholic doctrine and messages of hope for everyone.
 This little book offers a window onto Francis's Petrine Ministry and a doorway into his heart and mind."